-A comparative examination of family, concentrating on marriage, reproduction, power, and relations with kin.
+A comparative examination of the Asian family, concentrating on marriage, reproduction, power, and relations with kin.
 Three Asian societies are treated: Japan, India, and the People’s Republic of China.
-Ethnographic materials are used, and lectures provide a theoretical focus.
-4 cr.
-Cross-listed for minor in Women’s Studies.
+Readings include ethnographic, historical, and sociological materials; lectures provide a theoretical focus.
+SS 4 cr.
+[Counts towards Women’s, Gender & Sexuality Studies and Asian Studies Minors]

-This course will examine the social and cultural diversity of Turkey, with some comparative reference to the Muslim Middle East, Asia and Europe.
-The focus will be on the interplay between tradition and social and economic change from the end of the nineteenth century to the present.
-Specific issues to be addressed include: rural and urban life; family structure and kinship; Islam as belief and practice; gender roles; ethnic, religious and national identities within the context of nationalism, colonialism, urbanization and migration.
-Later in the semester, a thorough understanding of the history and present complexities of Turkish social and political life will serve as a springboard for discussing such important contemporary issues as the coexistence of democracy and authoritarian politics; the role of women in political and economic affairs; the rise of political Islam; and, as a thread pulled through all of these issues, the cultural context of political and economic life.
-4 cr.
+This course is an examination of the social and cultural diversity of Turkey, with some comparative reference to the Muslim Middle East, Asia and Europe.
+The focus is on the interplay between tradition and social and economic change from the end of the nineteenth century to the present.
+Specific issues addressed include: rural and urban life; family structure and kinship; Islam as belief and practice; gender roles; and ethnic, religious and national identities within the context of nationalism, globalization, urbanization and migration.
+SS 4 cr..

-Foodways, culinary history, personal, social and cultural identity and the experience of taste are the objects of inquiry in this course.
-Using perspectives drawn from anthropology, sociology, history and other disciplines, the course treats foods as both direct and emblematic foci for identity, national development, globalization and social change.
-Special attention will be given to communities in the Boston area as locations of cultural and culinary diversity and identity.
-In addition we will conduct fieldwork and engage in discussions with food professionals in the Boston area.
-See a BUToday video and article about AN308 here.
-4 cr.
+Foodways; culinary history; personal, social, and cultural identity; and the experience of taste are the focus of inquiry in this course.
+Using perspectives drawn from anthropology, sociology, history, and other disciplines, this course treats food as both direct and emblematic foci for identity, national development, globalization, and social change.
+Special attention is given to communities in the Boston area as locations of cultural and culinary diversity and identity.
+Students conduct fieldwork and engage in discussions with food professionals in the Boston area.
+SS 4 cr.

-Prereq: consent of instructor.
-A survey including an appreciation of the traditional background and heritage of native North Americans, an analysis of the history and contact with Europeans and governmental policies, and an examination and evaluation of the contemporary situation.
-4 cr.
+An ethnographic survey of native North Americans that includes an appreciation of their traditional background and heritage.
+Lectures and readings focus on the analysis of Native American culture, history, and contact with Europeans, government policies, and the examination and evaluation of the contemporary situation.
+SS 4 cr.